george24601/notes/ops/k8s/misc.md

 ClusterIP: Exposes the service on a cluster-internal IP.
 Choosing this value makes the service only reachable from within the cluster.

-Kubernetes services perform health checks on the default pod port and endpoint "/".
-If you don't have that endpoint mapped or if it's secured, you need to include livenessProbe and readinessProbe configuration

 #k8s DNS server

-The DNS server watches the Kubernetes API for new Services and creates a set of DNS records for each

 When you create a Service, it creates a corresponding DNS entry.
 This entry is of the form <service-name>.<namespace-name>.svc.cluster.local, which means that if a container just uses <service-name>, it will resolve to the service which is local to a namespace.